Codigo-io/docs/docs/código-interface-description-language/blockchain-extensions/solana/index.md

       progid: 8WtjCDLNXNKCDzQHro6vsQT3PTUX4TuLuTbFomMSoMrs
 ```

 - `progid`:  Program ID of the deployed program.
-Accounts whose owner is set to `self` defined in the imported CIDL will take this `progid` as the owner’s value.
+Accounts whose owner is set to `self` in the imported CIDL will take this `progid` as the owner’s value.

 :::caution
 Currently, `loc` only supports file system.